 Data Ownership.
-PEBA will own all right, title, and interest in PEBA Data that is related to the Government Cloud Services provided by this contract.
-The Contractor will ensure the Government Cloud Services Subcontractor will not access PEBA user accounts or PEBA Data, except (1) in the course of data center operations, (2) in response to service or technical issues, (3) as required by the express terms of this contract, or (4) at PEBA’s written request.
+PEBA shall have and maintain in effect at all times, during the term of this Contract, all licenses and rights necessary in, and in connection with, Client Items (defined below) to enable, and does hereby authorize, the receipt, hosting, storing, transmitting, processing, destroying, and the use and disclosure of Client Items by Contractor and its authorized subcontractors and service providers as contemplated in this Contract, or as required by applicable law.
+The Contractor will ensure the Government Cloud Services Provider will not access PEBA user accounts or Client Items, except (1) in the course of data center operations, (2) in response to service or technical issues, (3) as required by the express terms of this contract (including as necessary to maintain or provide the Government Cloud Services), (4) as necessary to comply with the law or a binding order of a governmental body or (5) at PEBA’s written request.
+“Client Items” means any hosted applications and any PEBA-provisioned machine images, data, text, audio, video, images or other content that PEBA or a third party or Contractor on behalf of PEBA, installs or uploads onto the hosted environments as part of the Services, or that PEBA or PEBA End User (a) runs on any hosted application hosted on the hosted environments, (b) uploads to any hosted application hosted on the hosted environments, or (c) causes to interface with the hosted environments.

-Import and Export of Data: PEBA will have the ability to import or export data in piecemeal or in entirety at its discretion without interference from the Government Cloud Services Subcontractor.
+Import and Export of Data: PEBA will have the ability to import or export data in piecemeal or in entirety at its discretion without interference from the Government Cloud Services Provider.
 This includes the ability for PEBA to import or export data to/from other service providers.

 Data Location.
-The Contractor will require, as a condition of entering into the Government Cloud Services Subcontract, that all data, including data stored in all databases, environments, and data backups, will be stored on-shore within the United States of America and that the data will be accessed only by personnel located within the United States of America.
+The Contractor will require, as a condition of entering into the Government Cloud Services Order, that all data, including data stored in all databases, environments, and data backups, will be stored on-shore within the United States of America and that the data will be accessed only by personnel located within the United States of America.
 System access will be limited to PEBA-assigned access and only those Contractors’ staff required performing services under this Contract.
-Contractor will ensure Government Cloud Services Subcontractor staff with data access will sign a nondisclosure agreement and a security agreement.
 The Contractor will use the data only as necessary to perform services hereunder and not share or sell the data in any way.
+PEBA acknowledges that Contractor is not a reseller or sub-licensor of the Government Cloud Services, and further agrees that the only access PEBA shall have to the Government Cloud Services and any Client Items hosted thereon shall be through accessing the hosted environment, as PEBA End Users, without any administrative access or management rights to the Government Cloud Services.

 Data Protection.
-Protection of personal privacy and data will be an integral part of the business activities of the Government Cloud Services Subcontractor to ensure there is no inappropriate or unauthorized use of PEBA information at any time.
-To this end, the Contractor will require the Government Cloud Services Subcontractor will safeguard the confidentiality, integrity, and availability of PEBA information within its control and comply with the following conditions:
+Protection of personal privacy and data will be an integral part of the business activities of the Government Cloud Services Provider to ensure there is no inappropriate or unauthorized use of PEBA information at any time.
+To this end, the Contractor will require the Government Cloud Services Provider will safeguard the confidentiality, integrity, and availability of PEBA information within its control and comply with the following conditions:

-The Government Cloud Services Subcontractor will implement and maintain appropriate administrative, technical, and organizational security measures to safeguard against unauthorized access, disclosure, or theft of all data within its control.
-Such security measures will be in accordance with recognized industry practice and not less stringent than the measures the Government Cloud Services Subcontractor applies to its own data of similar kind.
+The Government Cloud Services Provider will implement and maintain appropriate administrative, technical, and organizational security measures designed to safeguard against unauthorized access, disclosure, or theft of all PEBA data within its control.
+Such security measures will be in accordance with the ISO 27001 standards or such other alternative standards as are substantially equivalent to ISO 27001.